Blog

 In other words, tax elections affect far more than your tax return — they reshape cash flow timing, compliance burdens, and even your audit risk profile.
 This is why choosing an election based only on “I heard S Corps save money” can backfire.

 A tax election is not just a form — it’s a financial engine choice.
-It determines how money leaves the business, how owners are compensated, and how closely the IRS will look at your books.
+It determines how money leaves the business, how owners are compensated, and how closely the IRS may look at your return.

 How Tax Elections Change Your Financial Picture